HeterPu/PHEmptyDataSet/README.md

 License
 ==============
-PHStockChart is provided under the MIT license.
+PHEmptyDataSet is provided under the MIT license.
 See LICENSE file for details.